RobinGoussey/coderdojo-minecraft-server/README.md

 # Coderdojo: Minecraft
 A repository for all config and explenation of how to set up a server.
 This will be explained for new or experienced coaches.
 The use of minecraft can invigorate the youth a bit, since scratch might get a bit dull.
 There are 2 options, program in python, or build electronical components with redstone.
+## What will you need
+### Server
+You will need to have a pc running as the server.
+See [here](https://drive.google.com/drive/folders/1RIDG7XiscqaGfRjHOvu0w3nBy0uB_2wP?usp=sharing) for how to install and set up the server.

+### Minecraft on a computer.
+You will need whoever participates to have minecraft.
+If you want to program in python, you will also have to install this on their/your computer, and preferably a good editor.

 ## Installing the server.
 Install the latest buildtools from [SpigotMC](https://www.spigotmc.org/) and run: